 Dr. Fidalgo is a Professor at the Federal University of São Paulo (UNIFESP).
 Prof. Fidalgo holds Doctoral Degree in Applied Linguistics and Language Studies from the Pontifical Catholic University of São Paulo (PUC-SP) and two Postdoctoral Fellowships in Linguistics and Applied Linguistics, both of which focused on Teacher Education for Children with Special Needs.

-Professor Margolis is the First Vice-Rector of the Moscow State University of Psychology & Education, Professor of Educational Psychology, Professor of International UNESCO Chair MSUPE “Cultural-historical psychology of childhood”, PhD in Psychology.
-Prof. Margolis holds a great organizational work in coincidence with teaching being a well-known expert in Educational Psychology, pedagogues and psychologists training.
+Professor Margolis is the Acting Rector of the Moscow State University of Psychology & Education, Professor of Educational Psychology, PhD in Psychology.
+Prof. Margolis holds a great organizational work being a well-known expert in Educational Psychology, teachers and psychologists training.

 Professor Plakitsi currently works at the School of Education, University of Ioannina.
-Katerina does research in Educational Assessment, Teacher Education and Teaching Methods.
-Their current project is ‘VASI project.’
-Executive committee of ISCAR.
+Professor Plakitsi does research in Educational Assessment, Teachers Education and Teaching Science.
+Professor Plakitsi is a President of the ISCAR Executive committee.
 Professor of Science Education, Dept. of Early Childhood Education, School of Education, University of Ioannina.
 Teaching: Science Education and also Science Education in Science Museums and Science Centres at the University of Athens as well as at the University of Ioannina, Greece.

 Professor Zaretsky, PhD in Psychology, Professor of the Department of Individual and Group Psychotherapy of the Faculty of Psychological Counseling at Moscow State University of Psychology and Education.
 Russian representative at the Executive Committee of ISCAR, as well as a Russian ambassador for the ISCAR congress in Australia.
 Member of the editorial board of the journal “Consultative Psychology and Psychotherapy”.